chefspec/chefspec/README.md

 it "should log the foo attribute" do chef_run = ChefSpec::ChefRunner.new.converge 'example::default'
   chef_run.node.set['foo'] = 'bar'
-  chef_run.should log 'The value of node.foo is: bar' end
+  expect(chef_run).to log 'The value of node.foo is: bar' end
 ```